Event Management

 Set up custom event types in Settings (webinars, luncheons, parties, etc.), then easily create an event and start promoting it and collecting registrants.
 We’ve added a setting for built-in confirmation and reminder emails, but you’ll also find a new entry condition in Automations to trigger a custom workflow when someone registers for your event.

-**Note: The event management feature is available for our Pro Tier users and above**
+Note: The event management feature is available for our Premium Tier users and above

 Settings

-To begin using Lawmatics for event management, begin by going to your settings page, and then select Appointments/Events from the left sidebar.
+To begin using Lawmatics for event management, navigate to Settings from the left-side navigation bar, and then select Appointments/Events.
 Your first step is to set up your event types.
-Create an event type for each various kind of event your firm may host.
+Create an event type for each kind of event your firm may host.
 You can always add more or edit these as needed.

-You will then scroll down on the page to set up an event confirmation email and/or text message for your event types.
-Note that you have the opportunity to create a unique confirmation template for each event type, or create a template to be applied to multiple different event types.
+Scroll down on the page to set up an event confirmation email and/or text message for your event types.
+Note that you have the opportunity to create a unique confirmation template for each event type or create a template to be applied to multiple different event types.

-Similarly, you will also set up custom event reminders here on this settings page.
-Just like with your confirmations, you can create unique reminders for different event types, or use the same reminders for multiple typesl
+Similarly, you will also set up custom event reminders on this settings page.
+Just like with your confirmations, you can create unique reminders for different event types or use the same reminders for multiple types.

 Creating a New Event

 Now that you have your settings squared away, it's time to create a new event.
-Hover your mouse on the CRM tab in the top left, and then select Event Management from the drop down menu.
-Here you can easily view all events that have already been created, along with their registrants.
-Click the Add Event button to get started, you will then see the options as shown below.
+Navigate to the Marketing tab from the left-side navigation bar, and then select Event Management.
+Here, you can easily view all events that have already been created, along with their registrants.
+Click the Add Event button to get started, and you will then see the options as shown below.

 Fill in all of the event information accordingly, including your event link and/or the physical address.

-Here on the Event Management page you can also make edits to existing events, as well as view and manually add registrants.
-Next we'll look at other ways to register contacts for your events.
+On the Event Management page, you can also make edits to existing events, as well as view and manually add registrants.
+Next, we'll look at other ways to register contacts for your events.

 Adding Registrants

-Most commonly, you will be promoting your events and collecting registrant with a Custom Form.
+Most commonly, you will be promoting your events and collecting registrants with a Custom Form.
 Create a custom form and include any fields that you want to collect from your registrants.
-Then click on the Advanced section on the left sidebar, and drag over the Event Registration field.
+Then, click on the Advanced section from the left-side navigation bar, and drag over the Event Registration field.

 Create a label for the registration field, and then select which event(s) you would like to offer registration for.
-Note that if you select multiple events for your form then people will be able to register for both/all events right from that single form.
+Note that if you select multiple events for your form, people will be able to register for both/all events right from that single form.

-In addition to using a form to collect registrants for an event, you can also manually add registrants by going to the event management page, and then click on the event.
+In addition to using a form to collect registrants for an event, you can also manually add registrants by going to the Event Management page under the Marketing tab and then clicking on the event.

 Automation Trigger